CVig7/Vig-frontend-demos/README.md

 🔢 Roman Numeral Converter (RNC)

 A simple program that converts numbers 1-1,000 into Roman numerals.
 Supports input validation and accurate conversions.

+📞 Telephone Number Validator (TNV)

+A program that checks if a given number matches the format of a valid US phone number using regular expressions.

 Credit & Technologies Used